knocklabs/docs/pages/getting-started/quick-start.md

 ### 5. Trigger your workflow

 When you want to notify a set of users simply call the `notify` function to trigger the workflow you want to send.
 When calling the `notify` function, you'll pass in the `recipients` you want to receive messages sent by the workflow, as well as the `data` (which we received during step 4) required to populate those messages.
+You'll also pass `actor`, the user in your product that triggered the workflow.

 ```javascript
 const { Knock } = require("@knocklabs/node");